alastairreid/RelatedWork/_papers/goodman:ndss:2018.md

 forking particular concrete values to reduce the state (path?) explosion problem.
 They call this "pumping".
 _(I want to know more about this.)_
+(See also [ramos:sec:2015] for more on useful macros/operations in a DSE tools.)

 The code is [available on github](https://github.com/trailofbits/deepstate) under an open-source license;